February is Funding & Enterprise Supplier Development Month in SME South Africa. Follow along here for all our coverage.

 “Crowdfunding is just a stokvel that went to private school,” says Luyanda Jafta of the crowdfunding platform, The People’s Fund

-Jafta is also the founder of Paybook, a digital marketing company which together with Brownsense, a network of black business owners and The Hookup Dinner, a platform for early-stage entrepreneurs, is behind The People’s Fund.
+Jafta is also the founder of Paybook, a digital marketing company that together with Brownsense, a network of black business owners and The Hookup Dinner, a platform for early-stage entrepreneurs, is behind The People’s Fund.